Ballymoss: Background

 Ballymoss was sold by his breeder at the Doncaster yearling sales.
-He was bought for 4,500 guineas by Vincent O'Brien, known, at that time, primarily as a leading trainer of steeplechasers, on behalf of American businessman John McShain, who operated Barclay Stable in New Jersey plus a racing operation in Ireland where he maintained a home at Killarney.
+He was bought for 4,500 guineas by Vincent O'Brien, known, at that time, primarily as a leading trainer of steeplechasers.
+O'Brien was acting on behalf of American businessman John McShain, who operated Barclay Stable in New Jersey plus a racing operation in Ireland where he maintained a home at Killarney.
 Ballymoss was ridden to most of his important victories by the Australian jockey Scobie Breasley.

 Racing career

 1956: two-year-old season

 Ballymoss ran four times as a two-year-old with limited success.
 His only victory came in the Laragh Maiden Plate at Leopardstown.

 1957: three-year-old season

 Racing at age three, Ballymoss began by running unplaced in the seven-furlong Madrid Handicap at the Curragh but then won the Trigo Stakes at Leopardstown over one and a half miles.
 As a result of his win, he attracted some support in the betting for the Epsom Derby, and his odds for the race shortened from 100/1 to 33/1.